 “How do I meet new people who share the same interest as me?”, I’m often asked in my work as a matchmaker and relationship coach.
 So here’s a curated list of communities, groups, and places where you are likely to meet people who are interested in at least one interest area as much as you.
 That makes it easy to break the ice and have a conversation.
 Allow me to add — proximity, consistency and vulnerability are the three pillars of a solid friendship.
 So, you still need to make the effort to sustain the momentum of your conversation by engaging with them repeatedly or meeting them outside the online world if you’ve only had a virtual interaction.
-(Work-in-progress list, so keep sending your DMs to me on Twitter)
+(Work-in-progress list, so keep sending your Instagram DMs with additional information)

 Creative Mornings for creative professionals to attend an event that allows you to discover your city’s creativity.
 These are free events, RSVP is a must.
 I love the vibe in my local chapter of Bengaluru where the venue is 1 Shanthi Road.